actions-marketplace-validations/mkrakowitzer_actions-gh-deploy/README.md

-# A github action for creating github deployments
+# A github action for creating PDFs from github markdown

-This action creates a deployment using the github API
+This action creates PDF documents from github markdown

 ## Inputs